 - 1. Introduce the new grammar pattern. - 2.
 If there is a tip box associated with the grammar, present that language to the students. - 3.
 Direct students' attention to the first grammar box in Lesson 1. - 4.
 Play the Class CD track for this exercise.
-Students listen and say along with the CD. - 5.
+Students listen and say or listen, ask, and answer along with the CD. - 5.
 Practice the grammar pattern with the students.
-Hold up Picture Cards for the Lesson 1 vocabulary and practice the pattern for each card. - 6.
-Students practice the sentences by themselves, using their books.
+Hold up Picture Cards for the Lesson 1 vocabulary and practice the pattern for each card.